KangerDrew/Java-OOP-Practice/README.md

 - An orange is a fruit
 - A dog is an animal
-- An airplane is a vehicle
+- An aircraft is a vehicle

 ```java
 class Vehicle {